matyuschenko/cipher/README.md

 - _setup/user.md_: containing any information you want the model to know about you

 Once set up, navigate to the project folder, run `python3 agent.py` and start chatting.
 Cipher will record important information and use it in future sessions.

+Feel free to change the agent's personality in _setup/system_prompt.py_.